vytautask/CC.NET-Kaizen-theme-revamped/README.markdown

 [Wiki (Installation)](https://github.com/vytautask/CC.NET-Kaizen-theme-revamped/wiki)

-This one is different from original Marek's theme that it lets you specify parameters when building a projec, also some design fixes were made.
+This one is different from original Marek's theme that it lets you specify parameters when building a project, also some design fixes were made.

 License